planeswalker1/checking-anagrams/README.md

 * _Clone repository_
 * _Navigate to the cloned repository_
-* _open main.js with code editor of choice to see solution_
+* _open main.js with code editor of choice to see my solution_

 ## Known Bugs

-_I don't think there are any bugs_
+_If either string contain multiple letters of the same type, the function will not output the expected value_

 ## Support and contact details